-If it wasn’t for Robin’s book I would not have found such a bundle of joy.
+If it wasn’t for Robin’s book I would not have such a bundle of joy.
 And it is because of this that I highly recommend her book.

 And if you’ve recently lost a great companion why not leave a comment on our memorial page.
 It could be the beginning of a great journalizing adventure about your best friend.
-You can overcome the loss of a family pet just like me.